KoenVanNoten/HVSR_to_virtual_borehole/README.md

 # Purpose

-1. Perform H/V spectral ratio analysis from ambient noise analysis in Geopsy
-2. Save H/V analysis in Geopsy as .hv
+1. Conduct H/V spectral ratio analysis from the ambient noise measurements in Geopsy and save the H/V analysis in Geopsy as .hv file.

-3. Do that xxx times for the entire database
+2. Do that xxx times for the entire database

-4. Load all HVSR data (min f0, f0, max f0, error, max Amplitude, n of windows) automatically from the entire campaign from all .hv files using # f0_from_HV.py
+3. Use f0_from_HV.py: Load all HVSR data (min f0, f0, max f0, error, max Amplitude, n of windows) automatically from the entire campaign from all .hv files

-5. Replot one or all .hv files into a f0 versus amplitude plot + convert the H/V spectrum to a VIRTUAL BOREHOLE with either one Vs value or with regression function between f0 and depth
+4. Use f0_to_virtual_borehole.py: Replot one or all .hv files into a f0 versus amplitude plot + convert the H/V spectrum to a VIRTUAL BOREHOLE using either one mean Vs value or with regression function between f0 and depth.